-(k) The samples shall be collected within 24 hours of the discharge and again approximately 72 hours after the discharge has ceased and shall be in accordance with the EPR Discharge Monitoring Plan.
+(e) Details on the timing for collecting samples.
+As a minimum, the samples shall be collected within 24 hours of the discharge and again approximately 72 hours after the discharge has ceased and shall be in accordance with the EPR Discharge Monitoring Plan.
 In the event of elevated contaminant levels in shellfish, which exceed levels in the control samples, the shellfish monitoring shall be repeated one month following the discharge.
-Prior to the commissioning of the Central Interceptor, Tthe EPR Discharge Monitoring Plan shall be submitted to the Manager for approval (not to be unreasonably withheld) within six months of the granting of this consent and the Consent Holder shall implement the Monitoring Plan following a discharge event.

-Advice Note:

-A suitable EPR discharge monitoring programme needs to take into account the particular aspects of the proposed discharge point, the untreated nature of the full wastewater flow and the anticipated relatively large scale but one-off short term nature of the EPR discharge.
+Advice Note: A suitable EPR discharge monitoring programme needs to take into account the particular aspects of the proposed discharge point, the untreated nature of the full wastewater flow and the anticipated relatively large scale but one-off short term nature of the EPR discharge.
 When developing the details of a receiving environment monitoring programme, the Consent Holder should have regard for the monitoring sites in the established receiving environment WWTP bypass monitoring programme, and in particular those sites deemed potentially affected by the WWTP bypass flows.

-- 10.10 If any discharge from the EPR structure occurs, sediment quality shall be monitored for contaminants that can cause risks to public health. - 10.11 The conditions of this consent may be reviewed by the Manager pursuant to Section 128 of the RMA, by the giving of notice pursuant to Section 129 of the RMA, in the year after a discharge event, in order: - (a) To vary the conditions in light of increased understanding of the pump station discharge system or further information, changed circumstances, or the results of monitoring; or - (b) To alter monitoring requirements in light of previous monitoring results and/or changed environmental conditions or circumstances; or - (c) To deal with any significant adverse effect on the environment which may arise from the exercise of the consent and which was not apparent at the time of the granting of the consent; or - (d) To require the Consent Holder to adopt the best practicable option to remove or reduce any adverse effect on the environment resulting from the discharge; or - (e) To deal with any adverse effect on the environment arising or potentially arising from the exercise of this consent, through altering or providing specific performance standards.
+- 10.9 The conditions of this consent may be reviewed by the Manager pursuant to Section 128 of the RMA, by the giving of notice pursuant to Section 129 of the RMA, in the year after a discharge event, in order: - (a) To vary the conditions in light of increased understanding of the pump station discharge system or further information, changed circumstances, or the results of monitoring; or

+- (b) To alter monitoring requirements in light of previous monitoring results and/or changed environmental conditions or circumstances; or - (c) To deal with any significant adverse effect on the environment which may arise from the exercise of the consent and which was not apparent at the time of the granting of the consent; or - (d) To require the Consent Holder to adopt the best practicable option to remove or reduce any adverse effect on the environment resulting from the discharge; or - (e) To deal with any adverse effect on the environment arising or potentially arising from the exercise of this consent, through altering or providing specific performance standards.